microsoft/SciStanPy/docs/_sources/api/model/components/constants.rst.txt

    :undoc-members:
    :show-inheritance:

-As of now, there is a single class in this module
+As of now, there is a single class in this module:

 .. autoclass:: scistanpy.model.components.constants.Constant
    :members: